-We are a group of Christians who desire to see God glorified and the neighborhood of West Dallas transformed by the gospel of Jesus Christ.
+We are a group of Christians that desire to see God glorified and the neighborhood of West Dallas transformed by the gospel of Jesus Christ.

 Believing transformation best occurs in the context of relationships, we value people over programs.
-Therefore, we intentionally engage in mutually-transforming relationships with the residents of West Dallas and beyond, working with them to bring hope and healing to our communities.
+We intentionally engage in mutually-transforming relationships with the residents of West Dallas and beyond, working with them to bring hope and healing to our communities.